Wool's unique properties, including providing great insulation even when wet,

 in the sweater provide significant insulation, although less than in the Islender.

-These sweaters are practical for heavy outdoor use without other rain gear,
+This sweater is practical for heavy outdoor use without other rain gear,

 a very high development of the style.
 This type of sweater has been used for